-Coal rationing in and after 1940s wartime Britain
+Coal rationing in and after WW2 in the UK

-The severity of coal rationing in 1940s UK
+The severity of coal rationing in the UK

 It is difficult for anyone who was not alive at the time to understand how significant coal rationing was, as almost all domestic heating was from coal fires, hot water was from coal fired boilers or coppers and many people were still cooking on coal fired kitchen ranges.
 Industry, too, was powered by coal.